You’re a health enthusiast.

 3. Eating Too Much & Too Often

 A common theme I see among my clients, especially the ones who are gym-members, is that somewhere along the line they were told (oftentimes by their trainer or some other well-intentioned source) that in order to “boost” their metabolism it’s required they eat 5-6 small meals per day or eat every couple of hours.
 This one irks me just a bit.

 To be clear, I’m all for healthy snacking and feeding your body if you’re actually hungry or have a high activity output (i.e. an athlete vs. sitting behind a desk all day).
 It’s just that there’s so much emphasis in the health world about making sure we get enough food, nutrients, protein, vitamins, superfoods, etc, yet the problem (at least in our society) is rarely one of lack but one of over abundance.
 We eat too much!
-And to take it a step further, oftentimes when I ask my client what they’ve been consuming, it turns out to be a lot of dense matter in the form of grain, heavy nut & seed concoctions or animal protein, and includes very little of the water-containing variety (i.e.vegetables).
+And to take it a step further, oftentimes when I ask my client what they’ve been consuming, it turns out to be a lot of dense food in the form of grain, flour-products, and heavy nut & seed concoctions, and includes very little of the water-containing variety (i.e.vegetables).

 Your metabolism relates to how well your body digests food, assimilates and absorbs nutrients, and eliminates waste.
 If you’re constantly eating all day-long without giving your body a break between meals you’re actually slowing down your digestion because the last meal hasn’t yet left the stomach before you’re throwing the next meal or snack into the mix.
 Now your body has to work harder producing even more digestive enzymes to deal with the mess.
 And that’s not even to mention whether there’s been a nod to proper food combining!

 The bottom line – give your body a rest from digestion so that it can reserve its energy for other important tasks such as transforming the health of your cells, tissues and organs which will aid in your efforts to lose weight.